TincanPipPip/Jeff/README.md

     ignore_files: - config/settings_data.json

-    **\*** (if working on an existing site)
+-- if working on an existing site

     Download theme file from the shopify admin area

     url: /admin/themes -> actions -> download theme file

-    extract all files and directories from the theme file download copy downloaded directories into your theme - merging/overwriting any conflicting files or directories
+    extract all files and directories from the theme file download

+    copy downloaded files and directories into your theme - merging/overwriting any conflicting files or directories

 -- Run npm install in the root of your template

+-- if this is a new build

--- add these tags to you theme.liquid file directory location: root/layout/theme.liquid
+    add these tags to your theme.liquid file

+    directory location: root/layout/theme.liquid

     {{ 'styles.scss.css' | asset_url | stylesheet_tag }}
     {{ 'application.scss.css' | asset_url | stylesheet_tag }}
     {{ 'application.js' | asset_url | script_tag }}

 -- Run theme deploy --env=development --allow-live

     to deploy your new directory and file structure to the live theme on your chosen dev site

 -- To begin development